-These are sent by the buyer to the vendor.
+The buyer sends this to the vendor.
 They will then outline exactly what the order should contain and when it should arrive.

 2. Sales Invoice

-This is made for account receivables.
-When an item is sold the seller will issue a document providing all the details of the sale.
+This is a process for managing account receivables.
+When the seller gives out goods, they will provide a document containing all relevant sale details.

 3. Purchase Invoice